snggeng/vue-trello/README.md

   * Lists
   * Cards
   * Categories
 * These 5 collections were exported from firestore using [`firestore-import-export`](https://github.com/dalenguyen/firestore-import-export)
 * You can find these `.json` files inside the `/firestore_json` directory located in the root of this repository

 ## Collaborators / Resources
-* I worked on this project on solely on my own.
 * Resources (packages):
   * [Vue](https://vuejs.org/)
   * [jQuery](https://jquery.com/)